spacyk/Principles/README.md

 # Principles

-Educational purpose - some basic python concepts
+Mainly some basic or intermediate python concepts.

+*Educational purposes

+*Not actively maintained